I’m sure you’re all aware that welding rods are an essential component for electric welding.

 |Welding current (A)|

-In addition, the method of selecting electrode diameter according to the thickness of weldment:
+The method of selecting the electrode diameter based on the thickness of the weldment is as follows:

-(1) The thickness of the weldment shall be ≤ 4mm, and the diameter of the selected electrode shall not exceed the thickness of the weldment.
+(1) If the thickness of the weldment is less than or equal to 4mm, the diameter of the selected electrode should not exceed the thickness of the weldment.

-(3) The thickness of weldment is ＞ 12mm, and the diameter of welding rod is ≥ 4mm.
+(3) If the thickness of the weldment is greater than 12mm, the diameter of the welding rod should be at least 4mm.

 - J represents structural steel electrode;

 - 50 represents that the tensile strength of weld metal is not less than 490MPa;